How to sell kids clothes on Poshmark for extra cash

 I recommend sharing your entire closet at least once a day.
+I LOVE PosherVA for this.
+I set it to share my closet several times a day so I don’t have to remember to.
 This bumps your items up when someone searching using the “Just Shared” filter which is the default filter in Poshmark.
 This also shows people you’re active on Poshmark because they can see the last time it was shared when they click on the listing.

 Keep your best items at the top of the page